Sand mining: India

-Sand mining is a practice that is becoming an environmental issue in India.
-Environmentalists have raised public awareness of illegal sand mining in the states of Maharashtra, Madhya Pradesh, Andra Pradesh, Tamil Nadu and Goa of India.
+Sand mining is an environmental problem in India.
+Environmentalists have raised public awareness of illegal sand mining in the states of Maharashtra, Madhya Pradesh, Andhra Pradesh, Tamil Nadu and Goa.
 Conservation and environmental NGO Awaaz Foundation filed a public interest litigation in the Bombay High Court seeking a ban on mining activities along the Konkan coast.
 Awaaz Foundation, in partnership with the Bombay Natural History Society also presented the issue of sand mining as a major international threat to coastal biodiversity at the Conference of Parties 11, Convention on Biological Diversity, Hyderabad in October 2012.
 D. K. Ravi, an Indian Administrative Service officer of the Karnataka state, who was well known for his tough crackdown on the rampant illegal sand mining in the Kolar district, was found dead at his residence in Bengaluru, on 16 March 2015.
-It is widely alleged that the death is not due to suicide but the handiwork of the mafia involved in land grabbing and sand mining.
+It is widely alleged that the death was not due to suicide but caused by the mafia involved in land grabbing and sand mining.

+New Zealand

+Sand mining occurs in the Kaipara Harbour, off the coast at Pakiri and offshore from Little Barrier Island.
+A sand mine had operated at Whiritoa on the east coast of the North Island for 50 years extracting 180,000m3 of sand.
+Coastal sand mines currently operate at Maioro and Taharoa to recover iron sand.
+When an application was lodged in 2005 to mine iron sands on the seabed of the coast of Raglan local residents organised in opposition to the scheme.
+The application for the mining was turned down by Crown Minerals due to a lack of technical detail.
+A proposal to begin sand mining in Bream Bay was among 149 initiatives invited to apply for resource consent in a streamlined process under the Fast-track Approvals Act 2024, an inclusion which drew widespread opposition amongst the local community.

 Sierra Leone

-Recently, activists and local villagers have protested against sand mining on Sierra Leone's Western Area Peninsular.
+Activists and local villagers have protested against sand mining on Sierra Leone's Western Area Peninsula.
 The activity is contributing to Sierra Leone's coastal erosion, which is proceeding at up to 6 meters a year.